 The rate of unemployment is very high in Mexico, so the government will not grant a work permit to a foreigner if it is for a job that a Mexican can do.
 So unless you want to work in restaurants or bars for little pay or teach English your best chances to find a job are in the following areas:

 - Consumer durables

-Even though there are many foreigners who come sponsored by companies there are others who don’t mind to accept lower wages as in their home countries as they prefer the lifestyle Mexico offers.
+Even though there are many foreigners who come sponsored by companies there are others who don’t mind accepting lower wages than in their home countries as they prefer the lifestyle Mexico offers.

 If you want to teach English, there are several documents that you will need for your teaching job.
-Since application requirements are inconsistent and not uniform in Mexico, it is better to bring more instead of less papers with you.
-You should bring your birth certificate, university/college transcripts and diploma and all your papers will have to be translated into Spanish.
+Since application requirements are inconsistent and not uniform in Mexico, it is better to bring more instead of fewer papers with you.
+You should bring your birth certificate, university/college transcripts, and diploma and all your papers will have to be translated into Spanish.